Checking the Quality of Support

 - the person whose review it is

 - providers of support

-Download and save this version, write in text boxes, send to others to add comments.
+Download and save this version to write in text boxes and save.
+It can be emailed to others to add comments.

 Download this version to read or print and fill in by hand.

 This guide is written for family carers and support providers supporting people with learning disabilities and/or autism to take part in their annual review with Adult Social Care.
 You can use it to help people participate, particularly those who find meetings stressful, difficult or boring.
 It also includes ideas to help people who do not feel able to go to meetings, to contribute in other ways.

 The information on this page has been written by Christine Towers of Together Matters.
 Last reviewed on June 9, 2020.
 We welcome your feedback on the content.